Recovering unitary calculus from calculus with reality: Introduction

 \subsection{Notation and Conventions}

 Given an adjoint pair, the left adjoint will always be written on the top or to the left, unless otherwise stated.
+A diagram of the form

+should be interpreted as saying that $f_1$ is left adjoing to $f_2$ and $f_2$ is left adjoint to $f_3$.
 We say a diagram of adjoint pairs is commutative if the sub--diagram of right adjoints commutes up to natural isomorphism, or equivalently, if the sub--diagram of left adjoints commutes up to natural isomorphism.
 In some cases we will have to consider diagrams of the form

 which we say commutes if both the diagram in which $f_2$ is a left adjoint, and the diagram in which $f_2$ is a right adjoint, commute in the above sense.